No child labour (or forced labour or discrimination)

 You can clean this product using the dishwasher.

 This product can be used in the microwave.

 Use high quality wax & avoid debris in wax

 Attention: Do not burn the candle all the way down.
-Extinguish the flame before it comes too close to the candle holder.
-This prevents the varnish or the paint from peeling off.
-Extinguish the candle at about 1 cm before the holder is reached.
+Extinguish the flame before its too close to the candleholder, otherwise the varnish or the paint might peel off.
+Extinguish the candle about one cm before it reaches the candleholders aluminium cup.

 Place on a heat resistant surface

 Be sure that the candle holder is placed on a stable, heat-resistant surface.
 This prevents damage to the surface.